Also in this section

 - Provide all the supporting evidence, we cannot pay your benefit until we have seen all the evidence we have asked for.

-- Use the same form to claim help towards Council Tax (Council Tax Benefit).
+- Use the same form to claim help towards Council Tax (Local Council Tax Reduction).

 - You won't get any benefit if you don't claim.

 - National Insurance numbers for you and your partner.

 You can find a list of our frequently asked questions which may help you to find the answers you are looking for.

 Helpful information is available for landlords looking to find out more about housing benefit in relation to tenant.

 If you suspect anyone of fraud please call 01789 260486 or email email@example.com.